jlibovicky/jlibovicky.github.io/_posts/2017-08-20-Fake-news-on-AI.md

 These associations of course make the news stories more attractive and make the technologies more popular among the public, on the other hand it makes false expectations both in terms of use and possible misuse of the technologies.
+Public discussion is misdirected towards hypothetical risks and overlooks the real ones.

+In this post, I would like to discuss some of these misconceptions and highlight what are the main risks these emerging technologies pose.

 # Neural Network Simulates Brain